ryanMlindner/Recursion-Idle/README.md

 -MVP: idle game, API endpoints/security, databasing with mongoDB, OOP style file structure, single authored full dev stack from server to UI (if very very small)

-# This build will not work.
-Why?

--The aforementioned coder does not know how to put secrets on github, therefore the mongoDB connection will not work because you need a connection string which only I have.
-Good for security, bad for showing other people the project.
-WIP